heishha/datasciencecoursera/getdata-005/project/CodeBook.md

 * fBodyBodyGyroJerkMag.std..
 * fBodyBodyGyroJerkMag.meanFreq..

-The following columns are the averages of the data for the averaged feature angle variables as described in the section **Feature Selection**.
-The column names are composed as follows: angle.`feature``Estimated variable`.
+The following columns are the averages of the data for the averaged feature angles as described in the section **Feature Selection**.
+The column names are composed as follows: angle.`feature`Mean.gravityMean

 * angle.tBodyAccMean.gravity.
 * angle.tBodyAccJerkMean..gravityMean.
 * angle.tBodyGyroMean.gravityMean.
 * angle.tBodyGyroJerkMean.gravityMean.

+The following columns are the averages of the angle data between the averaged gravity with the averaged X, Y, and Z component vectors as described in the section **Feature Selection**.
+The column names are composed as follows: angle.`feature`Mean.gravityMean

 * angle.X.gravityMean.
 * angle.Y.gravityMean.
 * angle.Z.gravityMean.